Help With Online Gambling Addictions in South Africa

 How is online gambling diagnosed?

-Online gambling, which is classified the same way as “traditional” in-person gaming.
+Online gambling, is classified the same way as “traditional” in-person gaming.
 However, features like 24/7 access make it possibly more addictive and difficult to quit than gambling in a casino or other physical site.
 Typically 3 of the below criteria would warrant the need for help with a pathological gambling problem.

 - Preoccupation with gambling (such as reminiscing about previous gambling experiences, planning one’s next gambling session, or figuring out how to get the money to bet)